Rover-cell/PUTT/README.md

 # PUTT
-A program that plays an audio when it finds a specific object
+A program that plays an audio when it detects a specific object